Maria Stuarda: Act 2

 Cecil enters with the death warrant and attempts to persuade her to sign it.
-While she hesitates, Elizabeth contemplates the situation (Aria: Quella vita a me funesta / "That life, so threatening to me").
+While she hesitates, Elizabeth contemplates the situation (Trio: Quella vita a me funesta / "That life, so threatening to me").
 Cecil urges her to sign it "so that every ruler will know how to pardon you for it" and, as she is about to do so, Leicester arrives.
 Seeing him, Elizabeth exclaims "you are hastening the execution" and signs the death warrant.
 Leicester pleads for mercy, Elizabeth rejects the plea, and Cecil urges her to remain firm (Trio Deh! per pietà sospendi l'estremo colpo almeno / "Alas!
 For pity's sake spare the final blow at least").
 The confrontation ends with Elizabeth holding firm despite Leicester's accusations of cruelty; she orders him to witness Mary's execution.